fwenzel/django-gearman/README.md

     The Original Code is django-gearman.

-    The Initial Developer of the Original Code is Frederic Wenzel <fwenzel@mozilla.com>.
+    The Initial Developer of the Original Code is Mozilla.
     Portions created by the Initial Developer are Copyright (C) 2010 the Initial Developer.
 All Rights Reserved.

     Contributor(s):
+      Frederic Wenzel <fwenzel@mozilla.com>

     Alternatively, the contents of this file may be used under the terms of either the GNU General Public License Version 2 or later (the "GPL"), or